circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ```
 {% endraw %}

-**Note:** When invoking the same job multiple times with parameters across any number of workflows, the build name will be changed (i.e. `sayhello-1` , `sayhello-2`, etc.).
+When invoking the same job multiple times with parameters across any number of workflows, the build name will be changed (i.e. `sayhello-1`, `sayhello-2`, etc.).
 To ensure build numbers are not appended, utilize the `name` key.
 The name you assign needs to be unique, otherwise the numbers will still be appended to the job name.
 As an example:
+{: class="alert alert-info" }

 ```yaml
 workflows: